ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 rejection sampling, i.e., to randomly select an id value repeatedly until it does not match any known `HpkeConfig`.

-The client MUST abort if any of the following happen for any HPKE config
+The Client MUST abort if any of the following happen for any HPKE config
 request:

 * the GET request failed or did not return a valid HPKE config list;